Do Mass Killers Start Out by Harming Pets?

 Animal abuse may be an early warning sign.

-The tragedy at Sandy Hook Elementary School in Newtown, CT joins a long list of mass shootings.
-The scenario is by now sickeningly familiar: a troubled teenage boy unleashes mayhem in an instant, taking down children, adults, and ultimately himself in a hail of bullets.
-After the shock, we are left to puzzle over the early warning signs missed, the clues overlooked.
-While there are no easy answers, animal abuse may be one of those warning signs.
+The tragedy at Sandy Hook Elementary School in Newtown, Connecticut, is added to a long list of mass shootings.
+The scenario is by now sickeningly familiar: A troubled teenage boy unleashes mayhem in an instant, taking down children, adults, and ultimately himself in a hail of bullets.
+After the shock, we are left to puzzle over the early warning signs that were missed, the clues overlooked.
+While there are no easy answers, animal abuse may be one warning sign.

 Troubled children are much more likely to mistreat animals.
-While less than 5% of U. S. children are estimated to have intentionally hurt an animal, for children at mental health clinics, animal cruelty rates range from 10 to 25%.
+While less than 5 percent of U. S. children are estimated to have intentionally hurt an animal, for children at mental health clinics, animal cruelty rates range from 10 to 25 percent.
 Prof. Frank Ascione at the University of Denver and Prof. Arnold Arluke at Northeastern University estimate that one in four children and adolescents with conduct disorder have abused animals.
 Children who have been physically abused and exposed to domestic violence are at even higher risk.
-In an assessment of 1433 children ages 6 to 12, Ascione found that among abused children, 60% had abused animals.
+In an assessment of 1433 children ages 6 to 12, Ascione found that among abused children, 60 percent had abused animals.

-Improving diagnosis.
-Mental health professionals seldom ask routinely about animal abuse.
-Increasing awareness of the need to do so can pick up early indications of the problem.
+- Improving diagnosis.
+Mental health professionals seldom ask about animal abuse routinely.
+Increasing awareness of the need to do so can pick up early indications.

-Cross reporting.
-Since animal abuse and domestic violence are linked, child protective services and animal welfare groups are training together to recognize and report both human and animal victims.
+- Cross reporting.
+Because animal abuse and domestic violence are linked, child protective services and animal welfare groups are training together to recognize and report both human and animal victims.

 When we keep animals safe from harm, we also help keep children and adults safe.